coderedcorp/coderedcms/docs/getting_started/tutorial05.rst

     The Layout tab for the Blog landing page.

-We are using the default template, so skip over that for now.
+We are using the default template, different templates have different layouts for child pages.
 The sections titled **"Show Child Pages"** and **"Child Page Display"** contain the settings for whether or not the sub-pages (blogs in this case) are automatically pulled onto the page, how many of them to show, and what fields or pieces of them to show as a preview.